 Depression and addiction often intertwine in a complex, reciprocal relationship known as co-occurring disorders, or dual diagnosis.
 This condition refers to the simultaneous presence of a mental health disorder, like depression, and a substance use disorder.
 Each disorder can intensify the symptoms of the other, creating a vicious cycle that’s challenging to break.

 For instance, a person dealing with depression may resort to substances such as alcohol or drugs as a coping mechanism, seeking temporary relief from their overwhelming emotions.
 In the long run, however, this self-medication can lead to addiction, further exacerbating the symptoms of depression.
 Conversely, individuals struggling with addiction often experience depression as a side effect of their substance abuse.

 Understanding the interconnected nature of these disorders is key to effective treatment.
 At Northpoint Nebraska, we offer a comprehensive approach that addresses both conditions simultaneously.
 By treating depression and addiction together, we can help patients break the cycle of co-occurring disorders, enabling them to reclaim control over their lives.

 Understanding Types of Depressive Disorders

-Outpatient Depression and Addiction Treatment In Omaha, Nebraska
+Treatment for Depression and Addiction Treatment in Omaha, Nebraska

-At least half of people living with addiction also suffer from mood disorders like depression.
-If you or a loved one is showing signs of depressive disorders, the team at Northpoint Nebraska can help.
-Our Omaha outpatient clinics provide a range of PHP, IPO, and traditional outpatient programs that fit your schedule and needs.
+At least half of people living with addiction also struggle with mood disorders like depression.
+If you or a loved one is showing signs of depression, the team at Northpoint Nebraska can help.
+Our Omaha clinic provides a range of therapies in our depression treatment program that fit your schedule and needs.
 With CBT and DBT individual and family therapy sessions, Northpoint Nebraska helps families recover together.